apache/incubator-kie-tools/examples/serverless-workflow-editor-standalone-on-webapp/README.md

    under the License.
 -->

-# Example :: Serverless Workflow Editor Standalone on webapp
+# Example :: Serverless Workflow Editor (standalone) on webapp

-This package contains a web application that features the Serverless Workflow Diagram Editor Standalone.
+This package contains a web application that features the Serverless Workflow Editor (standalone).

 ### Building the dependencies